Orange-OpenSource/homebrew-zabbix/README.md

 Using `brew tap-pin` gives this tap's `zabbix` formula priority over homebrew-core to make installation simpler.
 Now `zabbix` will refer to this tap's formula.

-If you don't want to pin this tap, you can still reference this tap's ffmpeg formula directly with `phoenixadb/zabbix/zabbix`.
+If you don't want to pin this tap, you can still reference this tap's zabbix formula directly with `phoenixadb/zabbix/zabbix`.
 Tap pinning will not influence an `zabbix` dependency in another formula.

 To unpin the tap, simply run `brew tap-unpin phoenixadb/zabbix`.

 ## Issues

-To report issues, please [file an issue on GitHub](https://github.com/varenc/homebrew-zabbix/issues).
+To report issues, please [file an issue on GitHub](https://github.com/phoenixadb/homebrew-zabbix/issues).
 Please note that we will only be able to help with issues that are exclusive to this tap.

 If the problem is reproducible with the `homebrew-core` version of `zabbix`, please file it [on their tracker](https://github.com/Homebrew/homebrew-core/).